d850b/AIP-2-PDF/README.md

 unusable.
 (Working on it...)
 In this case you can still create your own documents from the downloaded images using LibreOffice, OpenOffice, MS-Word or whatever program works for you.

+### Problems:
+It is only useful for iterating over a subsection of the AD part.
+It is not yet possible to fetch all charts of the AD part without fetching lots of unneccessary pages.

+When doing too many fetches from one IP address, the AIP website will block that address.
+I am not sure whether the limit allows to fetch all charts, so a selection mechanism should be esablished...

+Perhaps the blockade can be avoided by throttling the fetches.

 ## how it works: